 The pre-pack sale perfectly supplemented the toolkit and improved largely the conditions of the sale of distressed businesses in terms of number of employees and proceeds obtained for the creditors.

 In recent years, conciliation proceedings have also been used in order to face various new kinds of issues, such as complex sales of business, tax issues or plant closure.
 In using these proceedings, companies find an efficient tool to provide them with legal certainty.

 These developments definitely contribute to the global decrease in the number of reorganisation and liquidation proceedings.

 Under the pressure of Basel III, banks logically reviewed their portfolio of debts.
 Alternative capital providers and hedge funds took this opportunity to buy distressed loans.

-The repeated reforms of these previous years have greatly modernised French insolvency law, improving creditors’ rights and the flexibility of amicable and insolvency proceedings in France.
-Nevertheless, the recent reforms have granted the creditors substantial new rights, which must be welcomed.
-Creditors, and especially alternative capital providers, are able to play a greater role in French insolvency proceedings and, more generally, in French restructurings.
+As a result of the repeated reforms of previous years, which have greatly modernised French insolvency law, creditors, and especially alternative capital providers, are able to play a greater role in French insolvency proceedings and, more generally, in French restructurings.